Do Retrieval Augmented Language Models Know When They Don't Know?: Experiments

-In this section, we address the RQ2.
-We test the R-tuning and In-context Fine-tuning variants.
-Considering the knowledge quadrants of Figure \ref{fig: LLMkn_example}, we set four In-context Fine-tuning variants as follows:
+We adjust refusal ability though the R-tuning and In-context Fine-tuning variants.
+Considering the knowledge quadrants of Figure \ref{fig: LLMkn_example}, we set four ICFT variants as follows:

-\begin{itemize} \item ICFT(n) : We append the negative contexts for LLMs.
-The answer of training samples depend on the internal state of LLMs.
-If internal knowledge type is "known", the answer is original ground truth;else the answer is "I don't known". \item ICFT(p) : We append the positive contexts for LLMs.
+\begin{itemize} \item ICFT(n) : We append only negative contexts for LLMs, thus the answer of training samples depend on the internal state of LLMs.
+If internal knowledge entail the question, the answer is original ground truth; else the answer is "I don't known". \item ICFT(p) : We append only positive contexts for LLMs.
 The answers are all set to original ground truth. \item ICFT(pn): We append both positive and negative contexts for LLMs and the answers are all set to original ground truth.
-This is because the LLMs can distinguish the useful context and we want to test how negative context influence the RALMs in training stages. \item ICFT(w): We include both the ICFT(n) and ICFT(pn) training samples. \end{itemize}

-The evaluation metics are calculated following sections \ref{sec:metrics}.
-Moreover, we use the the same query, only different context and answers to ensure the training fairness.
+This is because the LLMs can distinguish the positive context and we want to enhance this ability. \item ICFT(w): We include both the ICFT(n) and ICFT(pn) training samples. \end{itemize} We use the training query, only different context and answers to ensure the training fairness.
+Training and model selection details are in Appendix D \footnote{We also test RL-based refusal-aware methods}.

-\paragraph{Response quality of RIFT models} The response quality of refusal trained RALMs is in multi-dimension, including the overall quality (OQ), answer quality (AQ) and refusal quality (RQ).
-As shown in Table \ref{tab:acc_rift}, we observe the model performance vary according to RALMs settings.
-In the no context settings, the ICFT(n) perform best in terms of OAcc(OQ) and ICFT(p) for F1(AQ).
-The R-tuning model perform best in terms of RF1(RQ), and the ICFT(n) the second.
-This may because R-tuning scenario matches with testing, which has higher refusal rate (RR) and moderate refusal precision (RPre).
-However, the \textbf{over-refusal rate (OR) increases}, which means R-tuning potentially harm the self-awareness.
-The decrease of answer precision(Pre), and increase of mis-answer rate(MA) could support this findings.
-We will validate the conference change in the following part.

-In the all negative (0p10n) settings, the ICFT(n) perform far better than other models in terms of OAcc(OQ), F1(OQ), RF1(RQ).
-Though the \textbf{over-refusal rate (OR)} of R-tuning is the worst, the ICFT(n) improve the phenomena and perform better than the vanilla RALMs.
-Moreover, we find ICFT methods with positive context significantly eliminate the over refusal phenomena and ensure a moderate OAcc(OQ).

-Surprisingly, when the positive context exists, the vanilla RALMs perform best in terms of OAcc(OQ) and F1(AQ).
-The refusal quality(RQ) is not suitable here, as the RALMs can directly answer according to context.
-The metrics only consider the internal knowledge of RALMs.
-In terms of RQ, the ICFT(n) actually performs the worst.
-Though it achieve the highest RF1(RQ) and it refuse nearly half of the internal unknown questions.